neelsg/lithium/docs/tour.md

     main func:
         console.log(myMath.sqr(3.0))

 You can import your own packages or third-party libraries using the `import` keyword.

-    import:
-        myMath "./myMathFolder"
-        dbConnect "./dbConnection"

-Multiple imports can be written as an `import` block.

 ## Functions

     Li 0

-    add func(x int, y int) int:
+    add func(x, y int) int:
         return x + y

-    main func():
+    main func:
         console.log(add(42, 13))

 A function can take zero or more arguments.
 In this example, `add` takes two arguments of type `int`.
 Note that the type comes after the variable name.
+If two or more consecutive arguments are of the same type, you only need to specify the type for the last argument.

-A function that takes no arguments can be declared without brackets:
+A function that takes no arguments can optionally be declared without brackets:

-    main func: console.log(add(42, 13))

 ## Multiple results

     Li 0

-    import console

     split func(sum int) (int, int):
         x int, y int = sum * 4 / 9, sum - x
         return x, y

+    swap func(x, y string) (string, string): return y, x

-    main func: console.log(split(17))
+    main func:
+        console.log(split(17))

+        a string, b string = swap("hello", "world") console.log(a, b)

 A function can return any number of results.
 If they do, these must be wrapped in brackets `( )`.
 Even if a function returns only one result, the result type can optionally be wrapped in brackets.

-    Li 0

-    swap func(x, y string) (string, string): return y, x

-    main func:
-        a string, b string = swap("hello", "world") console.log(a, b)

-When two or more parameters are of the same type, you can omit the type from all but the last parameter.
-Note that you cannot do this with assignment inside functions.

 ## Variables